fabianmakila/ProxyChat/README.md

 ## Features
 - Private messaging
-- Custom chat channels
+- Chat channels
-- Announcement system
-- Customizable join/quit messages
-- Network welcome messages
+- Automated messages
+- Welcome message
+- Broadcast command

 ## Supported proxies
 - Bungeecord / Waterfall
 - Velocity

-## Support
+## Discord
 Can't find what you're looking for in the wiki?
-Join the [Discord server][discord-link] to ask for help in the `#support-proxychat` channel and hangout with the community.
+Join the [Discord server][discord-link] where you can get support or just hangout with the community.

 ## Metrics
 [bStats](https://bstats.org) is used to collect anonymous usage data which is used to make decisions concerning the future of the plugin.